Fihdi/Eurorack/README.md

 ![](https://raw.githubusercontent.com/Fihdi/Eurorack/main/PersonalSetup.png)

 If you were to build these modules yourself make sure to separate the boards in the KiCad projects!
-Besides revision boards, I combine every PCB of a module into a single board (because its cheaper) and use a PCB cutter like this to cut separate them.
+Besides revision boards, I combine every PCB of a module into a single board (because its cheaper) and use a PCB cutter like this to separate them.
 Separate the boards in the KiCad project or add V-cuts.

 ![](https://raw.githubusercontent.com/Fihdi/Eurorack/main/Cutter.jpeg)